atsid/www.atsid.com/software-development.md

     <section class="software-section">
         <article>
             <h4 style="color: #E79C41;">Discovery</h4>
             <p>We begin any project with a discovery phase.
-We conduct user research with your staff or potential customers to discover the context in which they live, work, and the methods and processes they use today.
+We conduct user research with your staff to discover the context in which they live, work, and the methods and processes they use today.
 We use these insights to collaboratively design solutions that help people accomplish their goals, simply and intuitively.</p>
         </article>
         <article>
             <img src="{{ site.baseurl }}/assets/images/icon-discover.png" alt="Agile Software Development" alt="Discover Infographic">